 Transitional objects.
 A transitional object is any object that the child is emotionally connected to that holds associations of their connection to the parent they are going to be separate from.
 They take this item into the situation where they are apart from their attachment figure.
 Even in counselling I sometimes offer a client (who is in high distress) that they might take an item like a crystal from our counselling room with them when they're going to be stretched by not having that support over a period of time.

-You might set up some creative play and encourage your child to create something to give to dad or just to bring and show dad when they next meet.
-Whether it's a drawing or a painted stone or a lego house or some shells collected from the beach.
-Talking about her dad in a positive tone that's centred around her feelings and needs and experiences can really help.
-You can encourage her dad to do the same.
-This is something I often talk with early childhood teachers about, to encourage the child missing their parent to make a picture or to get help with making a card.
+You might set up some creative play and encourage your child to create something to give to dad or the teacher or granny as the case may be.
+Planning to bring the item and show dad when they next meet can help with the bonding and integrating the two homes.
+Whether it's a drawing or a painted stone or a lego house or some shells collected from the beach, bringing that item the child has bonded with to the other caregiver can help to bridge their separate worlds.
+It helps when both caregivers can talk in a positive tone that's centred around the child's feelings and needs.
+This is also something I often talk with early childhood teachers about, to encourage the child missing their parent to make a picture or to get help with making a card.

-Adults tend to want to avoid that which might bring up the child's upset feelings, yet as I talk about in the video, if those feelings are already there, allowing them to surface while the child feels safe and connected and then allowing expression of those feelings can all help the child to mobilize those feelings and hence keep moving forward.
+Should we avoid mentioning that which might bring up the child's feelings of sadness?
+Adults tend to want to avoid that which might bring up the child's upset feelings.
+This is understandable and it's important we're sensitive to our child's feelings, yet as I talk about in the video below, if those feelings are already there, allowing them to surface while the child feels safe and connected and then allowing expression of those feelings can all help the child to resolve those feelings and hence help them heal.
 If difficult feelings are expressed but the child doesn't gain the emotional support they need, the feelings can get harder to feel and face.
-But positive expression can be very healing.
+But positive expression that's met with warm sensitive heartfelt empathy can be very healing.
 Expression can be talking, crying, venting, creating, enacting through play, laughter.
 Hopefully, I'll explained how this works in the video but we always welcome posts with questions in the forum to gain further understanding or the application of the theory in specific situations.

 If you have moments of overwhelm and wonder what you can do, be reassured you are not alone.
 As parents, we all have these times where our 'volcanoes are about to erupt.'
 We strongly recommend you do the Overcoming Overwhelm eCourse if overwhelm is a common experience for you.
 This will help you explore the factors that lead to overwhelm and make a plan around daily self-care and stress reduction, learn some mindfulness techniques to help you care for the inner child who can feel so very overwhelmed and powerless and also gain clarity around what you can do to come back to feeling calm and safe in moments of crisis.
 It also covers repairing the connection with your child after ruptures.